Data and Analytics - IBM Careers

 We aspire to make a lasting, positive impact on the world in business ethics, the environment and the communities in which we work and live in.

 We actively support initiatives such as Call for Code that bring technology to underserved communities.
-By working with partners like the United Nations and the Linux Foundation on open source projects, we can fight systemic racism, improve clean water access and more.
+Working with partners like the United Nations and the Linux Foundation on open source projects, we're able to fight systemic racism, improve clean water access and more.

 IBM has pledged to skill 30 million people globally by 2030.
 IBMers have also committed to achieving at least 40 hours of personal learning annually through our skills programs.